ArgoRTQC/.github/profile/README.md

 ***Other Argo GitHub repositories***
 <br>
-The Argo RTQC repository which contains scripts to perform real time quality control: https://github.com/ArgoRTQC
+The Argo DMQC repository which contains scripts to perform delayed mode quality control: https://github.com/ArgoDMQC
 <br>
 The EuroArgo development repository which contains scripts developed as part of EuroArgo: https://github.com/euroargodev